 Introduction

-Morbidity and mortality due to pesticide poisoning is a major public health issue, especially in lower and middle income countries.1 According to national crime records bureau of India, the official estimate of suicides resulted from insecticide poisoning was 10.4% of the suicide cases in the year 2014.2 This estimate is more likely to be less than actual number because of under-reporting of suicide cases and exclusion of poisoning cases due to rodenticides, fungicides and herbicides.1 An estimate of 11.3% of suicide cases due to insecticide poisoning was also reported in lower and middle income countries of South-East Asia region.1 In 2010 there was reports of incidence of 38.8% of suicide by pesticide ingestion in India.3 Among the Indian states, Gujarat accounts for 5.4% of the suicide cases and this is above the national average of the country.4
+Morbidity and mortality due to pesticide poisoning is a major public health issue, especially in lower and middle income countries.1 According to national crime records bureau of India, the official estimate of suicides resulted from insecticide poisoning was 10.4% of the total suicide cases in the year 2014.2 This estimate is more likely to be less than the actual number because of under-reporting of suicide cases and exclusion of poisoning cases due to rodenticides, fungicides and herbicides.1 An estimate of 11.3% of total suicide cases due to insecticide poisoning was also reported in lower and middle income countries of South-East Asia region.1 In 2010 there was reports of incidence of 38.8% of suicide by pesticide ingestion in India.3 Among the Indian states, Gujarat accounts for 5.4% of the suicide cases and this is above the national average of the country.4

-To date considerable efforts have been taken by health organization and different countries to reduce the incidence of poisoning cases.
-One of such initiative is IPCS INTOX programme by WHO in 1988, which promote chemical safety by establishing poison information centres which is a global endeavour to promote chemical safety by introduction and support of poison information centres.
-The programme aimed to harmonize collection of poisoning data, training and sharing of information related to poisoning within member countries.5 As per this program, India has six poison information centres in India.
-The Central Insecticides Board & Registration Committee, under the Department of Agriculture and Co-operation, Govt. of India is engaged with registration of pesticides used in agriculture in the country, banning of those pesticides and chemicals that possess hazard to health and environment, guidelines for registration of new pesticides, minimum infrastructure requirement for pesticide manufacturing, export and import of pesticides.6 Still, morbidity and mortality from poisoning cases continue to be a major public health issue in the country.
+To date considerable efforts have been taken by the World health organization (WHO) and different countries to reduce the incidence of poisoning cases.
+One of such initiative is an IPCS INTOX program by WHO in 1988, which promote chemical safety by establishing poison information centers, which is a global endeavor to promote chemical safety by the introduction and support of poison information centers.
+The program aimed to harmonize the collection of poisoning data, training and sharing of information related to poisoning within member countries.5 As per this program, India has six poison information centers.
+The Central Insecticides Board & Registration Committee, under the Department of Agriculture and Co-operation, Govt. of India is engaged with registration of pesticides used in agriculture in the country, banning the pesticides and chemicals that are hazardous to health and the environment, guidelines for registration of new pesticides, minimum infrastructure requirements for pesticide manufacturing and export and import of pesticides.6 Still, morbidity and mortality from poisoning continue to be a major public health concern in the country.

-The incidence of poisoning depends on several factors like socio-economic elements, culture and religion, educational status, agricultural practices and knowledge of pesticides and other poisonous substances, extend of industrialization and geographical conditions.7 Consequently, the epidemiology of poisoning cases may vary from place to place and timely understanding of the pattern and trend of poisoning in a particular area is necessary for proper design and implementation of control strategies to reduce the poisoning cases in future.
-8 The objective of this study was to understand the trend of the poisoning cases in last three years and to understand the possible preventive measures that may help to reduce future incidence of poisoning cases.
-So, this paper describe trend of poisoning cases reported to a poison information centre at Ahmedabad, Gujarat in the last three years.
+The incidence of poisoning depends on several factors like socioeconomic elements, culture and religion, educational status, agricultural practices and knowledge of pesticides and other poisonous substances, extent of industrialization and geographical conditions.7 Consequently, the epidemiology of poisoning cases may vary depending on place and prompt understanding of the pattern and trend of poisoning in a particular area is necessary for efficient design and implementation of control strategies for prevention of poisoning incidences in future.
+A Previous study conducted in Delhi, India, identified that household chemicals followed by drugs, agricultural pesticides and industrial chemicals are the major agents of poisoning.8 The objective of this study was to understand the trend of the poisoning cases arising from human exposure to different poisons including pesticides, in last three years and to understand the possible preventive measures that may help to reduce future incidence of poisoning cases.
+The present article describes the trend of poisoning cases reported to a poison information center at Ahmedabad, Gujarat in the last three years.

 Materials and Methods

-Death rate due to poisoning: In order to understand the annual trend of death due to poisoning, the rate of death due to poisoning was studied.
-The number of death due to poisoning and total number of poisoning cases reported to poison information centre was obtained and rate of death due to poisoning was calculated.
+Fatality rate due to poisoning: In order to understand the annual mortality trend due to poisoning, the rate of fatality due to poisoning was studied.
+It was calculated from the number of fatality due to poisoning and total number of poisoning cases reported.